ProjetsPL/treehouse-theme/collections/_posts/us/house-plants-find-the-best-indoor-plants-of-2020.md

 {% endfig %}

 * **Peace lily** – a unique houseplant that can act as **an air purifier replacement**.
 The plant filters air naturally, absorbing harmful toxins from the air.
 Peace lilies are perfect indoor plants.
-THey are highly recommended for people suffering from respiratory issues such as asthma.
+They are highly recommended for people suffering from respiratory issues such as asthma.
-* **Aloe vera** – it's an indoor plant that is praised for its many uses.
+* **Aloe vera** – it's an indoor plant, praised for its many uses.
 Aloe vera juice is **rich in vitamins and nutrients**, and it has healing properties. **Fresh aloe juice helps with swelling, bug bites, as well as acne**.
-Thanks to its anti-inflammatory properties it also aids gastrointestinal system treatment.
+Thanks to its anti-inflammatory properties, it also aids gastrointestinal system treatment.
 It's an indoor plant worth planting in every household.

 {% fig %}